lsst/dp0_lsst_io/docs/delegate-resources/portal-usabilitytest-answerkey.rst

 1.6.
 Click “Search” at lower left.

 Step 2.
-Create a g psfFlux vs. g cmodelFlux diagram
+Create a g psfFlux vs. g calibFlux diagram
 ===================================================

 2.1.
 Click on the "Active Chart" tab in the right panel, then click on the settings icon (single gear) and set “X” to be “g_calibFlux”, and “Y” to be “g_psfFlux”.
 Click "Apply", then "Close".